California Invitational Berkeley Debate

 One final note - I'm a judge, and judges like things easy for them.
 Concise, clear, and signposted speeches (especially towards the end of a round!) make it a lot easier for me to follow arguments without having to apply too much mental horsepower after the round, and it makes my life easier to make yours better.
 Please don't just blindly signpost covered arguments as dropped, however - I'm not quite that lazy!

 I've been a part of forensics for almost 10 years, competed in multiple IE's and both Lincoln Douglas and Parliamentary debate.
 Qualified and broke at nationals.
-Coached state champions and national finalists.
-(It has been a bit since I've been actively involved in the scene, recognize this when deciding what you run and how you do it)
+Coached state and national finalists.

 All forms of debate:

-I have a fair understanding of the topic (and am always interested to learn more in these rounds) but it is against my principles to make arguments for you.
+I have a fair understanding of the active topics (and am always interested to learn more in these rounds) but it is against my principles to make arguments for you.
 I won't connect your links/impacts to something you haven't said in round, so don't assume that I will.

 I'm fine with speed to the extent your opponent is comfortable with.
 Debate is educational, nobody wants to be in a round where they are just being yelled at incomprehensibly.